 What does active injury care involve?

 An active treatment plan keeps the body as strong and flexible as possible through a personalized work/transitional plan, which limits long-term impact and helps injured patients work toward a faster recovery.
-Injury Medical & Chiropractic clinic’s injury care, a clinician will work with the patient to understand the cause of injury, then create a rehabilitation plan that keeps the patient active and brings them to back to proper health in no time.
+For example, in injury Medical & Chiropractic clinic’s injury care, a clinician will work with the patient to understand the cause of injury, then create a rehabilitation plan that keeps the patient active and brings them back to proper health in no time.

 For answers to any questions, you may have, please call Dr. Jimenez at 915-850-0900

 Muscle knots are common and can occur anywhere on the body.
 They can cause aching and pain in the muscles… Read More

 The feet are the foundation of the body.
 The feet carry the body's entire weight allowing for movement with ease.… Read More

 Spinal vertebral compression fractures are a common injury in older individuals brought on from a lowered bone density.
 Hip and… Read More